wcsdup(3) - Linux man page

 Description

-Memory for the new wide-character string is obtained with malloc(3), and can be freed with free(3).
+Memory for the new wide-character string is obtained with malloc(3), and should be freed with free(3).

 Return Value